-INTERNATIONAL JOURNAL OF SCIENTIFIC AND UNIVERSITY RESEARCH PUBLICATION Page 6/13

-The first of these factors, F1 clarified the 37.35% of the total variance, and consisted of the factors related to the sensorial quality attributes of the Ispir sugar bean, covering the taste and flavor, texture and aroma, hardness and relish, product quality, thinness of the beancrust, the shorter cooking period.
-It, therefore, could be determined by the sensorial quality attributes of the Ispir sugar bean.
-Being the second of those and explaining the 6.41% of that, F2 gave us some important information about the protection necessity of the generic and rural natural sources focused on the variables such as the quality stability, the resistant against to diseases and pests, protection of the generic sources, confidence to the product, organic product, freshness/newness, hygienic production and marketing and longer shelf life, and thus it could be called as the protection of the generic and rural natural sources of the Ispir sugar bean.
+INTERNATIONAL JOURNAL OF SCIENTIFIC AND UNIVERSITY RESEARCH PUBLICATION Page 6/12 clarified the 37.35% of the total F1 The first of these factors, variance, and consisted of the factors related to the sensorial quality attributes of the Ispir sugar bean, covering the taste and flavor, texture and aroma, hardness and relish, product quality, thinness of the beancrust, the shorter cooking period.
+It, therefore, could be determined by the sensorial quality attributes of the Ispir sugar bean. gave F2 Being the second of those and explaining the 6.41% of that, us some important information about the protection necessity of the generic and rural natural sources focused on the variables such as the quality stability, the resistant against to diseases and pests, protection of the generic sources, confidence to the product, organic product, freshness/newness, hygienic production and marketing and longer shelf life, and thus it could be called as the protection of the generic and rural natural sources of the Ispir sugar bean.